Trading without Prophecy

 Stop doing prophecy.

 The market does not owe you clarity.
-Your job is not to know the future.
-Your job is to recognize behavior once it appears and position yourself so that a few strong moves can pay for many small losses.
+Your job is not to predict or know the future.
+Your job is to consistently recognize market behavior once it appears and position yourself accordingly with sound risk management for consistent expectancy.

 This is not really forecasting.
 It is much closer to an athletic endeavor in uncertainty.